rohan-singh987/covid-tracker/README.md

 so we wan use elements like FormControl, Select and MenuItem.

 STATE -: How to write a variable in react

-USEREFFECT -: runs a piece of code based on a given condition ASYNC -: send a request, wait for it, do something with info
+USEREFFECT -: runs a piece of code based on a given condition

+ASYNC -: send a request, wait for it, do something with info

+# InfoBox
+using {props} i.e -> {title, cases, total}
+and using 3 components from react
+1. card
+2. cardcontent
+3. typography

+This will create a card with {title} then {No of cases} and at last {total cases}